 Kroll further recommends establishing communication procedures.
 Where will the team meet?
 In the event of a breach, is it still safe to use corporate email?
 Details like that can often go overlooked in the chaos of a cyber-attack.
 Determining and documenting those details beforehand can make sure that nothing goes unnoticed.

-Speaking of documenting, make sure that the IRT and their IRP are outlined in detail and accessible to the team–but hopefully not to hackers.
+Speaking of documenting, make sure that the IRT and their IRP are outlined in detail and are accessible to the team–but hopefully not to hackers.

 Incident Response Team, Assemble!